algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport4.md

 <h5>Test Plan</h5>

-all the major points of the Test Plan has been completed.
+All key elements of the Test Plan have been successfully completed.

 ![Alt text](/documents/management/image/TP5.png)
 *Test Case explanation in the Test Plan*

 <h5>Program</h5>

-We were able to implement the reading of the conditional/unconditional jump , the CALL and the RETURN of our assembly program.
+We successfully implemented the reading of conditional jumps, CALL, and RETURN in our assembly program.
+The only remaining component to be addressed is the implementation of unconditional jumps.